 What the river says, that is what I say.

 “Ask Me” copyright 1977, 1998 by the Estate of William Stafford.

-Reprinted from The Way It Is: New & Selected Poems with
+From The Way It Is: New & Selected Poems

 - Why Billy Collins and I Are Not on Speaking Terms Right Now (dadpoet.wordpress.com)